 Here is a question for which there can be no simple rule appropriate for all hunting situations.
 There are too many factors that modify the “appropriate” distance, even during the course of a single hunt.

 We asked huntsman Hugh Robards, just retired after a fifty-five-year professional career in England, Ireland, and America, for his opinion.
 For twenty-seven seasons, Hugh hunted hounds for Lord Daresbury, MFH, at the County Limerick, showing world-class sport to members and foxhunting visitors from all over the world.
 Even before becoming a huntsman, Hugh whipped-in to some of the most illustrious British huntsmen of the twentieth century, including Captain Ronnie Wallace at the Heythrop and Brian Gupwell, later to become huntsman for the Duke of Beaufort.
-Hugh writes:To read more, log in above or click here to subscribe.
+Hugh writes:To read more, a subscription is required.
+Log in or click here to subscribe.